Annya Dahmani

 Research

 I am also passionate about leveraging insights from cognitive science to evaluate and understand the capabilities of LLMs and VLMs, and I am currently looking to expand further into this area.
-My interests extend to AI safety, alignment, and evaluation, where I am eager to conduct research on models' safety, alignment with human values, and effective evaluation.
+My interests extend to AI safety, alignment, and evaluations, where I am eager to conduct research on models' safety, alignment with human values, and effective evaluation.

 Feel free to reach out to me - happy to connect!